antonmarsden/toodee/README.md

 ## Goals

 - High performance and good flexibility by providing a core data model that:
-    - Uses a one-dimensional slice to store the two-dimensional array elements.
-Useful for frame buffers and other scenarios where you want raw access to the underlying data (use `data()` or `data_mut()`).
+    - Uses a one-dimensional `Vec` to store the two-dimensional array elements.
+Useful for frame buffers and other scenarios where you want raw access to the underlying slice (use `data()` or `data_mut()`).
-    - Provides views (subsets of the array) which have good performance.
+    - Provides non-contiguous views (subsets of the array) which have good performance.
     - Can access each row as a slice using either `self[row]` or a `rows()` iterator.
 Useful for bulk or vector-style manipulation.
     - Has useful iterators, e.g., `rows()`, `col()`, `cells()`
 - Suitable for use in image processing, but not restricted to this problem domain.